-Welcome to Green in Real Life, where we share our urban garden adventures along with a sprinkle of everyday greener living: enjoying nature, growing more, wasting less, and having fun along the way!
-If you love spending time in the garden (or dreaming about future garden plans), you’ve come to the right place.
+Welcome to Green in Real Life, where we share our urban garden adventures with a sprinkle of everyday greener living.
+This blog is all about enjoying nature, growing more, wasting less, and having fun along the way.
+If you love spending time in the garden or dreaming about future garden plans, you’ve come to the right place.
 You’ll also find creative projects, DIYs, and crafts here on the blog.
 Delicious recipes as well, often featuring ingredients fresh from our garden.
-Let’s grow or create something wonderful together.

 Welcome to my virtual garden.
 We’ve moved a lot over the years, so gardens have changed here on the blog.
-At present, we’re located on a newly established suburban block in beautiful New Zealand, busy working to create a garden that bridges the goals of being both beautiful and productive.
+At present, we’re located on a newly established suburban block in beautiful New Zealand, working to create a garden that bridges the goals of being both beautiful and productive.

 I’ve been gardening for as long as I can remember.
 My parents were (and still are) keen gardeners.
 When we were young, my siblings and I spent a lot of time enjoying the garden and great outdoors.
 I started growing my own little garden when I moved into my first home after college.
-It was an itty bitty rental with a mostly paved yard, but containers let me grow.
+It was a tiny rental with a mostly paved yard, but containers let me grow.
 I’ve nurtured many different gardens since, from apartment balconies to big suburban blocks, across several countries and continents.